Some open problems on multiple ergodic averages: Some useful notions

 Let us also remark that the previous notions admit equivalent uniform versions that are often useful for applications.
-For instance, one can prove the following (see \cite{BHRF00} for an argument that works for polynomials and \cite{FrLW09} for an argument that works for general sequences): \begin{theorem*} The collection of sequences of integers $\{a_1(n),\ldots, a_\ell(n)\}$ is good for $\ell$-recurrence of a single transformation if and only if
+For instance, one can prove the following (see \cite{BHRF00} for an argument that works for polynomials and \cite{FrLW09} for an argument that works for general sequences): \begin{theorem*} Let $(a_1(n)), \ldots, (a_\ell(n))$ be sequences of integers.
+Then the following statements are equivalent: